anzhihe/Efficient-office/iterm-run-command/README.md

 #### 2020-05-18 create by anzhihe

 - When iterm does not start, wake up iterm and then execute the command.
 2020-05-20
+- Updated to current iTerm icon, fixed spelling  by Neberheim.
+2020-08-15